 This means that every recipe is complete and balanced, made with all of the healthy ingredients your dog needs and nothing he doesn’t.

-Artemis isn’t like other brands that offer dozens of different recipes for dry and wet food – they have a limited selection of products but you can rest assured that each one is carefully formulated and designed for optimal nutrition.
+Artemis isn’t like other brands that offer dozens of different recipes for dry and wet food – the company has a limited selection of products but you can rest assured that each one is carefully formulated and designed for optimal nutrition.

 This formula provides a careful balance of protein, fat, and carbohydrate as well as digestible fibers and natural antioxidants.
 It has an optimal blend of omega-3 and omega-6 fatty acids as well to support your dog’s immune system as well as his skin and coat.

-The first ingredient in this Artemis Fresh Mix All Life Stage Medium/Large Dog Recipe is chicken, a high-quality source of protein and valuable nutrients.
+The first ingredient in this recipe is chicken, a high-quality source of protein and valuable nutrients.
 While it is worth noting that fresh meats like chicken contain up to 80% moisture by volume, that isn’t a problem for this recipe because there are plenty of supplementary proteins.